Budget Bucket Moth Trap

 12v based power for lighting is a complex subject.
 Lead-acid batteries are not cheap, are heavy and have limited life if discharged and recharged too much.
 There are some that are designed to cope better with this charge cycling but even so have a limited life.
 The main alternative is to use one of the varieties of Lithium battery which are lighter, have longer but not infinite lifetime, but are even more expensive.
 Lower capacity batteries are cheaper and lighter, but won't keep the light on for as long which can be a problem particularly in the darker months of the year.
 When calculating the capacity (in ampere hours (AH)) then lead acid batteries should not be drained to less than 50% capacity.
 Lithium batteries are more tolerant of more of their charge being use capacity being used.

 The compact fluorescent bulbs are mains AC powered, but there are products, called inverters, that will convert from 12v.
 We have successfully used these 75w inverters for over 10 years.
-A simple crocodile clip to cigarette lighter socket converter allows attachment of the inverter to a battery.
+A simple crocodile clip to cigarette lighter socket converter allows attachment of the inverter to a battery or a more sophisticated arrangement with a light sensitive switch as illustrated here is possible.
+The inverter must be kept dry.
 Note that the inverters are designed to work from car batteries which are actually up to 14v and so cheaper lithium batteries such as those mentioned below will drop their voltage below 12v as they discharge and the inverter can, or will, switch off.

 For LED lighting then cheaper lithium batteries are available from eBay, for example, such as the one shown here.
 They are often shipped from China.
 15,000 or 20,000 mAH capacities are likely to be required, depending on the power of the LEDs and the duration that the light needs to be switched on.